6 Link Building Myths That Can Blow a Hole in Your Rankings

 If you were ever unlucky enough to receive the above message, you surely understand all the confusion, doubtfulness and hard work that follows.
 Also, you’ve probably been in a few different phases.
 From ‘What did I do wrong’ and ‘How I’m going to get myself out of this’ to ‘I’m back on track’ and ‘I’ve learned so much from this’.

 What you saw on the image above is Google’s manual action penalty.
-That isn’t the end for the penalized site but recovery from a manual action can be complicated.
-It includes removing the penalty but also getting a site back on track.
+That isn’t the end for the affected site but recovery from a manual action can be complicated.
+It includes repairing the damage but also getting a site back on track.

-In order to avoid getting penalized, there are two things you should do: create only good links and disavow any suspicious link (more about that later).
+In order to avoid manual action, there are two things you should do: create only good links and disavow any suspicious link (more about that later).

 Since no one knows for sure how Google’s algorithm actually works, it’s a solid base for different assumptions, speculations, and theories.
 Some of them are true but most of them aren’t.
 What’s the best way to differentiate them?